Corionis/ELS/README.md

 Entertainment Library Synchronizer (ELS) is a backup tool for home media systems.
-ELS views media spanning multiple hard drives the same way modern media systems do - on a logical library basis, such as movies or TV shows.
-ELS combines the content for each library and performs name comparisons to determine what needs to be backed-up.
+ELS views media spanning multiple hard drives the same way modern media systems do - on a logical library basis such as movies or TV shows.
+ELS combines the content of each library and performs comparisons to determine what needs to be backed-up.
 The exact location of files in each library do not have to match on the back-up allowing a media library to grow "organically".